renpy/renpy/sphinx/source/style.rst

     least one of the variants given is active, the style statement is run, otherwise it is ignored.

+``properties`` `simple-expression`
+    Evaluates the simple expression to get a dictionary.
+The dictionary is expected to map style properties to values, and the values are assigned as if they were provided to the style statement.

 Examples of style statements are::

     # Creates a new style, inheriting from default.